 - Worst Companions: Beans, peas

-- Watering: Water moderately, allow 2 to 3 inches to dry before watering again
+- Watering: Water moderately, allow 2-3-inches to dry before watering again

 - Fertilizing: Fertilize with orchid fertilizer every 2 weeks during the spring and summer